salrashid123/envoy_cert_bound_token/README.md

 ### Background

-There are two variations of bound tokens described in this article that i'm using *together* (which isn't ofcourse necessary)

-- 1. `OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens` [rfc 8705](https://tools.ietf.org/html/rfc8705)

-In this mode, a specific claim directly includes the hash of the public certificate that will be used during mTLS.
+`OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens` [rfc 8705](https://tools.ietf.org/html/rfc8705) describes a mechanism where a specific specific claim in a JWT bearer token presented to a server includes the hash of the public certificate that is authorized and corresponds to the mTLS certificate currently used during the connection.

-For example, if the public cert used by the client is `clientjwt.crt`, then the thumbprint is calculate as such:
+For example, if the public cert used by the client is `clientjwt.crt`, then the thumbprint is calculate as such and gets included into the JWT by the token issuer

 ```
 3.1.
 JWT Certificate Thumbprint Confirmation Method